-None of the jurisdictions in Beaver County participate in the NFIP.
-FEMA has not completed a study to determine flood hazard locations in Beaver County; FIRM maps for jurisdictions in the county have not been published at this time.
-Local knowledge, including NRCS data is the primary source of other flood data available.
-No repetitive loss structures have been identified in the planning area.
+The Town of Beaver participates in the NFIP.
+No other jurisdictions in Beaver County participate in the NFIP.
+FEMA has not completed a study to determine additional flood hazard locations; FIRM maps for jurisdictions other than the Town of Beaver have not been published at this time.
+Local knowledge including NRCS data, is the primary source of flood data that is available.